andlehma/react-town-tune/README.md

 # React Town Tune
-based on Animal Crossing town tune interface
+React web app based on Animal Crossing's Town Tune feature.

-very much still a work in progress
+Designed for desktop browsers but should work on mobile.

+Running on my website at [andrewlehman.me/town-tune](http://andrewlehman.me/town-tune)